Show Me the Money 11

 The eleventh season of the series Show Me the Money (known as Show Me the Money 11: The New One) premiered on October 21, 2022.
 It aired every Friday at 23:00 (KST) on Mnet.
 The season featured four new producer teams in Lil Boi & GroovyRoom, Jay Park & Slom, The Quiett & Leellamarz, and Justhis & R. Tee.

 Auditions in South Korea were held from July 1 to 30, 2022.
 There are also auditions held in Los Angeles, the United States, on August 13 and 14 of the same year, with Jay Park and Justhis as the judges for this particular audition.
 This marked the show's first auditions in the United States after 5 years when it was done for Season 6.
 The season saw about more than 30,000 applicants, the highest number throughout the series.

-Lee Young-ji is announced as the winner of the season, with Jay Park x Slom being the winning team.
+Lee Young-ji is announced as the winner of the season, with Jay Park & Slom being the winning team.
 She will receive ₩100,000,000 in prize money, plus first class air ticket and accommodation stay in Beverly Hills, worth ₩100,000,000 in total.
 Lee also became the first female contestant and former High School Rapper winner to win the series.